 What is a Wedge Pattern?
 A Wedge Pattern is a form of triangle that forms within a trend, like a flag or pennant pattern but with a much long-term time horizon.
 It usually takes a wedge much longer to form than a triangle and the magnitude of the pattern will be much greater.
 For example, on a daily chart, a flag or pennant may form over the course of a few days or weeks, less than a month, while a wedge may take many weeks to form.

-How does a wedge form?
+How does a Wedge form?

 A wedge forms from the see-saw action between bullish and bearish traders.
-In the case of an uptrend, prices may have reached a peak where bullish traders take profits and/or bearish traders begin selling.
+In the case of an uptrend, prices may have reached a peak where bullish traders have payouts and/or bearish traders begin selling.
 After the initial sell-off, which may take a week or more, the bullish traders step back into the market to take advantage of low prices.
 At this point price action moves back up to another peak, but this time the bears step in a little sooner and begin driving prices back down again.

 What the back & forth in price movement represents is a struggle between the bulls and bears.
 In the case of a bull market buyers are supported by fundamentals while the bears are driven by fears.
 Eventually the bulls will win out because they have strength in numbers, there are always more bulls than bears in a bull market.
 When that happens, prices will break out of the wedge and begin to move higher.
 The break out is the indicator for entry and will be confirmed by other indicators.